 I am happy for the back to be on either side, and these pictures depict the birth of a baby whose legs are extended (frank breech), with her back on her mother’s left.

 The breech typically descends with the sacrum transverse, anterior buttock leading.
-On vaginal examination, this will feel asynclitic – this is normal for breech.
+On vaginal examination, this will feel asynclitic – the anal cleft is closest to the maternal sacrum.
+This is normal for breech.

 Maternal movement assists this process in the same way it assists cephalic descent.

 The buttocks will be born by lateral spinal flexion (wiggling the bum from side to side).